The 10 Worst Neighborhoods In Lincoln For 2022

 It seems as if there's a neighborhood for everyone in Lincoln.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Lincoln.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Nebraska thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Lincoln.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Lincoln neighborhoods are the worst, and which are the best?
+So the question arises, which Lincoln neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Lincoln hoods need a little tender loving care - the sore thumbs of the Lincoln area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Family Acres ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Lincoln hoods need a little tender loving care – the sore thumbs of the Lincoln area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Family Acres ranks way above the rest.

-We examined 42 of Lincoln's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Lincoln's reputation.
+We examined 35 of Lincoln’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Lincoln’s reputation.

 Read on to see how we determined the places around Lincoln that need a pick-me-up.
 And remember, don't blame the messenger.